 The DHCC had an internal leadership change as the Executive Officer (EO), who had been in place since the DHCC's inception, retired as of December 31, 2016.
-At its November 17 - 18, 2017 DHCC meetings, the DHCC conducted interviews and selected the current interim executive officer to fill the Executive Officer position.
+Currently, there is an Interim EO and the DHCC is in the process of hiring a permanent EO to oversee operations.